Female doctor speaking with female nurse

 Quality Improvement Initiatives

 • Paul Coverdell National Acute Stroke Program.
 The Coverdell Program is a federally funded quality improvement program administered by the Centers for Disease Control and Prevention (CDC) and developed with the Massachusetts Department of Public Health.
-This collaboration is a cutting-edge approach to reducing disability related to stroke.
-The Coverdell program assists us in achieving established benchmarks in stroke care through:
+This collaboration is a leading-edge approach to reducing disability related to stroke.

-Primary Stroke Service Hospital (PSS).
+• Primary Stroke Service Hospital.
 Beverly Hospital has been designated by the Massachusetts Department of Public Health as a Primary Stroke Service Hospital.
 This means that we are capable of providing emergency stroke care 24/7.
-Our stroke team can respond to acute Stroke patients to make a rapid determination regarding the efficacy of thrombolytics.
+Our stroke team can respond to acute stroke patients to make a rapid determination regarding the efficacy of thrombolytics.

 Stroke Survivorship Garden